numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:macro:: NPY_ARRAY_OWNDATA

     The data area is owned by this array.
+Should never be set manually, instead create a ``PyObject`` wrapping the data and set the array's base to that object.
+For an example, see the test in ``test_mem_policy``.

 .. c:macro:: NPY_ARRAY_ALIGNED